Pisces-Project/Pisces/docs/source/reference/models/stars.rst

     P = K \rho^{1 + 1/n}

 where :math:`K` is a constant of proportionality and :math:`n` is the *polytropic index*.
-This leads to the well-known **Lame-Emden Equation**, a second-order differential equation whose solution governs the structure of the star.
+This leads to the well-known **Lane-Emden Equation**, a second-order differential equation whose solution governs the structure of the star.

 Polytropic models are widely used in astrophysics as simplified models of main-sequence stars,